 If snow is in the weather forecast, you should expect reduced visibility and shorter daylight hours.
 The trails may become more difficult to walk on as the snow makes them uneven or icy.

-Check the weather before hiking in the snow will give you the best idea of what to wear, what to pack, and what to expect while outdoors.
+Always check the weather conditions before hiking in the snow.
+This will give you the best idea of what to wear, what to pack, and what to expect while outdoors.

 Always have a flashlight or headlamp and a paper map with you so you can find your way even if you lose the path or have less visibility.